Assembly Room and Ante Room

 The Assembly Room was built by Thomas Andrews, a local builder, to the design of James Wyatt.
 It is designed as a double cube with an apse at the east end with four fireplaces, two on each side, each with a niche above.
 The room was opened in October 1783 and remains one of the few eighteenth-century assembly rooms in the country still used as a place for meetings and concerts.

-This room contains displays of replicas of the City Charters (the original Charters are kept at the County Record Office of West Sussex County Council).
+This room contains displays of replicas of the City Charters (the original Charters are kept at West Sussex County Council's County Records Office).

 The original Charles I Bust once stood in a niche on the Market Cross until its true value was discovered and then moved back to the Council House.
 Following refurbishment of the Council House, the original Bust was temporarily loaned to Pallant House Gallery, where it can be viewed today.